federeghe/chronovise/docs/FRAMEWORK.md

 The **chronovise** framework provides a set of features to run the entire **Measurement-Based Probabilistic Time Analysis (MBPTA)** process.
 The framework is built as a C++ static library that can be linked to your implementation.
-Your implementation should implement the methods of the abstract class provided by the framework, as subsequently described, in order to configure and adapt the framework to your specific requirements.
+Your implementatiom must include a derivative class that implements the methods of the abstract class provided by the framework, as subsequently described, in order to configure and adapt the framework to your specific requirements.

 AbstractExecutionContext (AEC)
 ------------------------------
 The **AbstractExecutionContext (AEC)** is the main class of chronovise.
-This abstract class contains the main logic of the MBPTA process and it should be extended by a user-provided class, implementing the following methods:
+This abstract class contains the main logic of the MBPTA process and it should be extended by a user-provided class, implementing at least the following methods:

 - onSetup():     the initialization phase.
 The user application has to configure the framework in this phase.